Skip to main content

 • Ministry/church: Episcopal priest, minister, youth services

-• Real estate: sales, realtor, developer, broker
+• Real estate: sales, realtor, land developer, financial investment/stock broker

 • Sales and marketing: agent, medical device sales representative, residency recruiter for hospital, program recruiter, pharmaceutical, marketing programs manager

-• Small business owner: owners, presidents, CEOs
+• Small business owner: owners, presidents, CEOs, rancher

 Careers in Anthropology